 This category designates individuals who fully meet requirements for academic, experience and good character.
 A P. Biol. has voting privileges in the ASPB, and may hold office as a Board of Director.
 Only a P. Biol. may use the protected title Professional Biologist or the abbreviation P. Biol.
 A Professional Biologist must also participate in the continuing competency program.

 A P. Biol. must hold a four year undergraduate and/or graduate degree(s) in the biological sciences from a Canadian university, or equivalent.
-The Registration Committee considers a university bachelors degree is equivalent to a biology degree if it includes 15 courses that are in the biological sciences, and where four or more of the biological science courses are at a senior level (i.e., third or fourth-year).
+The Registration Committee considers a university bachelors degree is equivalent to a biology degree if it includes 25 science courses of which 15 courses are in the biological sciences, and where four or more of the biological science courses are at a senior level (i.e., third or fourth-year).